andreafarina/SOLUS/example/TEST_COMPATIBILITY/README.md

 - Tk0 and usprior are ok, possible bug in tk1, but unrelated to committed changes
 - linear Jacobian ok
-- fem Jacobian not implemented or tested
+- fem Jacobian implemented and tested
-- Spectral Jacobian implemented, but not tested
+- Spectral Jacobian implementedf ajd tested
 - Fits,gn,l1 not implementented or tested
-- Implementation of automated roi selection, also for each single curve
+- Automated roi selection, also for each single curve: implememted and tested